PuZZleDucK/polyglot-toy-robot/README.md

 - Heavy .md style
 - This is a seriously hard problem to take seriously
 - The examples seem devoid of any useful examples
+- Behaviour of many commands and state of robot before valid PLACE is unspecified
+- How much should I care?
+What is 'safe' in this context?
+- Should I bother to handle multiple REPORTs?
+Examples don't clarify!